 In 1206 his growing power and influence led to a council of Moghul tribesmen meeting to declare Temujin as ‘Genghis Khan – meaning ‘Oceanic Ruler of the Universe.’

 With the backing of the three strongest tribes, Genghis Khan was able to unify the various Mongol tribes into one of the most impressive war machines ever assembled.
 It was this loyalty and unity that was so rare in that era.

-Genghis Khan had tremendous ambition to conquer and plunder loot.
+Genghis Khan had a tremendous ambition to conquer and plunder loot.
 He first turned his attention to the powerful Chinese empire.
 He was successful in capturing their city and gaining the obeisance of the Chinese.
-This allowed him to turn his attentions to the West and Genghis Khan led his Mongol armies west – deep into the heart of Europe – spreading fear and destruction.
+This allowed him to turn his attention to the West and Genghis Khan led his Mongol armies west – deep into the heart of Europe – spreading fear and destruction.

 “The Greatest happiness is to scatter your enemy, to drive him before you, to see his cities reduced to ashes, to see those who live him shrouded in tears, and to gather into your bosom his wives and daughters.”

 – Genghis Khan